nathanleclaire/blog/content/post/using-ansible-with-docker-machine-to-bootstrap-host-nodes.markdown

 Likewise, check out those last two tasks above.
-They enable memory and swap accounting so that Docker's `-m` flag can be used (note that the machine has to be rebooted for these changes to take effect, which you can do with `docker-machine restart name`).
+They enable memory and swap accounting so that Docker's `-m` flag can be used (note that the machine has to be rebooted for this change to take effect, which you can do with `docker-machine restart name`).
 This is critical for operations such as reserving memory for containers using Docker Swarm and is exactly the type of boring boilerplate systems administration task that Ansible excels at making